cardstack/cardstack/packages/cardpay-sdk/README.md

 ### `RewardPool.claim`

-The `Claim` API is used by the rewardee to claim rewards for a reward program id.
+The `Claim` API is used by the rewardee to claim rewards from an associated reward program.

 Pre-requisite for this action:
 - reward program has to be registered